1

 Key Lime Cream Pie

 I am very proud of this luscious no-bake beauty.
 It's so cool and refreshing—perfect for any summer potluck or get-together.
-Wherever I take this pie, it quickly disappears, with everyone asking for the recipe. —Shirley Rickis, Lady Lake, Florida
+Wherever I take this pie, it quickly disappears, and everyone asks for the recipe. —Shirley Rickis, Lady Lake, Florida

 Secret-Ingredient Stuffed Eggs